 - No annual contract

-But if you don’t get Google Fiber, consider Verizon 5G Home Internet for its easy setup and affordable options.
-Though it uses relatively new fixed wireless technology that can cause speeds to fluctuate, Verizon still comes in as the second-fastest internet provider in the U.S. according to our speed test data (though we do factor in Verizon Fios as well).
-Here’s what you get with Verizon:
+But if you don’t get GFiber, consider Verizon 5G Home Internet for its easy setup and affordable options.
+Though it uses relatively new fixed wireless technology that can cause speeds to fluctuate, Verizon still comes in as the second-fastest internet provider in the U.S., according to our speed test data (though we do factor in Verizon Fios as well).
+Verizon is available in 34 states, and here’s what you get:

 - Price-lock guarantee